 The Alle-Kiski Area HOPE Center, Inc. offers a variety of FREE youth violence prevention programs to local school districts, preschools, childcares, learning centers, civic groups or other interested community youth groups.

-Pre-K to Grade 5: The HOPE Center’s Cool Kids Program is delivered in the classroom setting and consists of 4 lessons per grade level.
-The lessons build on one another and students through their elementary years.
-With the help of the colorful character, – O’Malley the Cool Cat (and his other cool cat friends- Jumbles, Cobbler and Shadow), students are engaged in the learning process through activities, role plays, books and educational videos.
+Pre-K to Grade 5: The HOPE Center’s Cool Kids Program is delivered in the classroom setting and consists of four lessons per grade level.
+The lessons build on one another with the help of the three Cool Cats, who wear very cool sunglasses, – Shadow, Jumbles and O’Malley.
+Students are engaged in the learning process through activities, role plays, books and educational videos.

 The Cool Kids lessons focus on being “Cool Kids” by making “Cool Choices”.
-And Cool Cats friends, Charlie Check First and KC Koala, are good reminders to the students to continue making cool choices.
-Some of the topics covered are: Charlie Check First, Anger, Digital Safety, Domestic Violence, Diversity, Self-Esteem, Conflict, Being Kind and Caring and more.
+The Cool Cats, along with friends Charlie Check First and KC Koala, are good reminders to the students.
+Some of the topics covered are: Staying safe, Anger, Digital Safety, Domestic Violence, Diversity, Self-Esteem, Conflict, Being Kind and Caring and more.

-Grades 6-8: The HOPE Center’s Middle School Program consists oflessons which can be delivered in a classroom or large group setting.
+Grades 6-8: The HOPE Center’s Middle School Program consists of lessons which can be delivered in a classroom or large group setting.
 Schools may select up to 4 topics they wish to have presented.
-Some of the topics covered include: Digital Safety, Building Relationships, Acceptance, Courtesy and Respect, Self-Esteem, Anger, Sexting, Sexual Harassment and more.
+Some of the topics covered include: Digital Safety, Building Relationships, Acceptance, Courtesy and Respect, Self-Esteem, Anger, Sexting, and Sexual Harassment.

-Grades 9-12: The HOPE Center’s High School Program consists oflessons which can be delivered in a classroom or large group setting.
+Grades 9-12: The HOPE Center’s High School Program consists of lessons which can be delivered in a classroom or large group setting.
 Schools may select from 5 topics they wish to have presented.
-Some of the topics covered are: Healthy VS Unhealthy Relationships, Sexting and Sexual Harassment, Digital Safety and more.
+Some of the topics covered are: Healthy Vs. Unhealthy Relationships, Sexting and Sexual Harassment, and Digital Safety.